-Susan Russo Anderson is a writer, a mother, a grandmother, a widow, a member of Sisters In Crime, a graduate of Marquette University.
+Susan Russo Anderson is a writer, a mother, a member of Sisters in Crime, a graduate of Marquette University, and a life member of The Art Students League of New York.
 She has taught language arts and creative writing, worked for a publisher, an airline, an opera company.
 Like Faulkner’s Dilsey, she’s seen the best and the worst, the first and the last.
 Through it all, and to understand it somewhat, she writes.

-One thing about her characters—they usually find bodies.
 DEATH OF A SERPENT, the first in the Serafina Florio series, published January 2012.
 It began as a painting of the Lower East Side, the landmark immigrant neighborhood in Manhattan, and wound up as a mystery story set in nineteenth-century Sicily.
 NO MORE BROTHERS, a novella, published May 2012, the second in the series.
-The third book, DEATH IN BAGHERIA, published in December.
-And the fourth book, MURDER ON THE RUE CASSETTE, is available at Amazon.
-TOO QUIET IN BROOKLYN published on December 20, 2013 and is available at Smashwords where the Serafina mysteries are also available, along with the free Serafina mystery short, DEATH OF A SAD FACE.
-Her books are also available at Apple and Barnes & Noble.
+The third book, DEATH IN BAGHERIA, published in December, followed by MURDER ON THE RUE CASSETTE in January 2014.

 Quote: “Everything that rises must converge.” —Teilard de Chardin, S.J.

 Fiction: Portrait of the Artist as a Young Man, Wolf Hall, The Dead,

 The Velveteen Rabbit, The Adventures of Augie March, As I Lay Dying,

 Absalom, Absalom!, A Rose for Emily, A Good Man Is Hard To Find

 Poems: Four Quartets, one circus, 3 Rings, FOREVER AND EVER, HOORAY!